mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 ### Where the tradeoffs are

-- **Single-threaded is a blessing and a ceiling.** No data races, trivially correct dedup — but HTML parsing is CPU work that blocks the one event loop.
+- Single-threaded is both a blessing and a ceiling.
+No data races, trivially correct dedup, but HTML parsing is CPU work that blocks the one event loop.
 For thousands of pages, you're bound by a single core. lychee's multi-threaded Tokio runtime parses and checks in parallel.
-- **In-memory result inflation.** The source explicitly comments on "massive result inflation for heavily interlinked sites": the `results` array, `cache`, and `relationshipCache` all grow with the crawl.
+- It suffers from in-memory result inflation.
+The source explicitly comments on "massive result inflation for heavily interlinked sites": the `results` array, `cache`, and `relationshipCache` all grow with the crawl.
 Fine for a docs site, heavy for a giant one.
-- **Rate limiting is reactive, not proactive.** There's a `delayCache` that backs off per host on a `429` with `Retry-After`, but no general per-host concurrency cap like lychee's `HostPool`. linkinator can hammer a host until it complains; lychee now paces *before* the complaint.
+- Rate limiting is reactive, not proactive.
+There's a `delayCache` that backs off per host on a `429` with `Retry-After`, but no general per-host concurrency cap like lychee's `HostPool`. linkinator can hammer a host until it complains; lychee now paces *before* the complaint.
-- **Extensibility:** it's an `EventEmitter` (`on('link')`, `on('pagestart')`, …), so it's embeddable and scriptable, which is genuinely nice.
+- For extensibility, it's an `EventEmitter` (`on('link')`, `on('pagestart')`, and so on), so it's embeddable and scriptable, which is nice.
 It's a library first, like lychee.

 {% info(title="Takeaways: linkinator") %}

-- **`queue.onIdle()` is the termination story** — the same quiescence detection, outsourced to a queue library.
+- `queue.onIdle()` is the termination story, the same quiescence detection outsourced to a queue library.
-- **A single-threaded event loop makes enqueue-time dedup race-free for free.** This is the biggest structural reason recursion is easier in Node than in Rust.
+- A single-threaded event loop makes enqueue-time dedup race-free for free.
+This is the biggest structural reason recursion is easier in Node than in Rust.
-- **Reactive 429 backoff is not the same as proactive per-host pacing.** lychee's `HostPool` aims higher, at the cost of more machinery.
+- Reactive 429 backoff is not the same as proactive per-host pacing. lychee's `HostPool` aims higher, at the cost of more machinery.

 {% end %}